gilhsu/lunch-and-learn/README.md

 5. Presentee receives email with link to the event details page
 6. Presentee fills out required fields such as: presentation date (presenter's unavailable dates are unselectable), number of attendees, food preferences etc.
 7. Once event details are submitted, Presentee recieves confirmation email that event is been finalized.
-8. Initial User receives email notifying them that the Presentee has filled out the necessary event details.
+8. Initial User receives an email notification that the Presentee has filled out the necessary event details.
 9. User logs into dashboard.
 Event has moved from "pending" to "confirmed".
-10. Specific event tile shows the app has taken the location and food preferences data to query the Yelp API and suggest the best catering options for the event.
+10. In the specific event tile, the app suggests the best catering options by querying the Yelp API using the provided location and food preferences data.

 ## Technologies

-> - Ruby- 2.4.5
+- Ruby- 2.4.5

 ## Version
-> - 0.1 MVP/Proof of concept - 2/19/2019
+- 0.1 MVP/Proof of Concept